 Calgary Stampede Rodeo

 Get ready to don those boots and hats and give a big "Yee-haw!" at the Calgary Stampede Rodeo this summer.
-With well over a million attendees, this is the largest outdoor rodeo in the world.
+With well over a million attendees, this is the largest outdoor rodeo in the world and one of the most popular attractions in Calgary.
 All of the cowboys and cowgirls' favourite events take place during this 10-day July celebration, including:

 - Bull Riding